thanglhuynh/academic-kickstart/content/teaching/math152_winter19/syllabus.md

 </table>
 </center>

 I may adjust the scale to be more lenient, but guarantee that the grade corresponding to a given percentage will not be lower than specified by the above scale.

-Your cumulative average will be the following weighted average:
+Your cumulative average will be the best of the following two weighted averages:

+* 25% Midterm 1,  25% Midterm 2, 50% Final Exam
-* 20% Quizzes,  30% Midterm, 50% Final Exam
+* 50% Best Midterm, 50% Final Exam

 You must pass the final examination in order to pass the course.